SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![MLPs manifest strong spectral biases (top), while KANs do not (bottom).](https://github.com/SalvatoreRa/tutorial/blob/main/images/spectral_bias_kan.png?raw=true) *MLPs manifest strong spectral biases (top), while KANs do not (bottom). from [the original papers](https://arxiv.org/pdf/2410.01803)*

+*Precisely since KANs are not susceptible to spectral biases, they are likely to overfit to noises.
+As a consequence, we notice that KANs are more subject to overfitting on the training data regression when the task is very complicated.
+On the other hand, we can increase the number of training points to alleviate the overfitting-[source](https://arxiv.org/pdf/2410.01803)*

+So being less susceptible to spectral bias comes at the cost of being more at risk of overfitting.
+For smooth function, one can use a KAN with a small grid size (fewer points in the B-splines), while for high frequencies function better a KAN with a large grid.
+For large-scale and smooth function, however, an MLP is recommended.

 ## Working with KAN